SAILResearch/mcp-tool-description-augmentation/README.md

-Passing the optional `--output` flag tells the runner to persist each LLM response to disk (one file per task when multiple tasks are present) before execution.
+Passing the optional `--output` flag tells the runner to persist each LLM response to disk (one file per task when multiple tasks are present) before execution, then invoke `python` on the saved module.
+Ensure your generated code defines the helpers it references and exposes an `if __name__ == "__main__"` guard so it can run standalone.
 The script streams execution logs for each task and cleans up MCP client connections automatically.
 Increase verbosity with `--log-level DEBUG` when you need deeper insight into tool discovery, LLM prompting, or runtime errors.

 ## Citation